VHIL-interns-hub/UMETRIX_summer2022/docs/work-log.md

 - Meet with Prof. and present the ideas and work of project.
 - Learning MongoDB
 ### Tuesday
-- Built API for Umetrix to MongoDB connection using Django
+- Trying to build API for Umetrix to MongoDB connection using Django
+### Wednesday
+- Debugging the service or API
+### Thursday
+- Made the API to connect and tried to embed it in the C# MVC frontend